paulhibbing/SBprofiles/README.md

 There are two things going on here:

-1. **Original code:** If you're interested in reviewing or adapting the code we used when writing the manuscript, check out the [manuscript_code directory](https://github.com/paulhibbing/SBprofiles/tree/main/manuscript_code).
+1. **Original code:** If you're interested in reviewing or adapting the R code we used when writing the manuscript, check out the [manuscript_code directory](https://github.com/paulhibbing/SBprofiles/tree/main/manuscript_code).